microsoftgraph/msgraph-training-dotnet/tutorial/05-add-ms-graph.md

     }
     ```

-1. Add the following code in `Main` in **Program.cs** just after the `GetAccessToken` call to get the user and output the user's display name.
+1. Add the following code in `Main` in **./Program.cs** just after the `GetAccessToken` call to get the user and output the user's display name.

     :::code language="csharp" source="../demo/GraphTutorial/Program.cs" id="GetUserSnippet":::